- This event has passed.

 Competition Rules.
 United States Masters Swimming (USMS) rules and Michigan Local Masters Swimming Committee (MI-LMSC) policies will apply.
 The USMS rule book is available online at http://www.usms.org under the “For Volunteers” tab.
 The Michigan LMSC polices are located at http://www.michiganmasters.com under the “Information” tab.

 PROCEDURES AND POLICIES:

-• General check-in.
-Every swimmer must report for general check-in upon arrival at the meet to verify entry status, pick-up a copy of the meet heat sheets, and pick-up a meet t-shirt.
+- General check-in.
+Every swimmer must report for general check-in upon arrival at the meet to verify entry status, pick-up a copy of the meet heat sheets.